 You are here

-For more information on prohibited student conduct, see section F of the Student Code of Conduct Policies and Procedures.
+For more information on prohibited student conduct, see section F of the Student Conduct Code Policies and Procedures.

-For more information on sanctions including up to and including expulsion, see section J of the Student Code of Conduct Policies and Procedures.
+For more information on sanctions including up to and including expulsion, see section I of the Student Conduct Code Policies and Procedures.